Creamy Pork Chops

 How to tell when pork chops are done cooking

 • Use a meat thermometer – The most accurate method to check the doneness is by using a meat thermometer.
 The USDA recommends cooking pork to a minimum internal temperature of 145°F, followed by a 3-minute rest time.
-In this recipe, we pull the pork after 140°F because we are returning them to the skillet to bath in the sauce a few minutes before serving.
+In this recipe, we pull the pork after 140°F because we are returning them to the skillet to bathe in the sauce a few minutes before serving.

 Variations & substitutions